tinmayrob/tinmayrob.github.io/README.md

 # tinmayrob.github.io
-This repository is for my app dev final exam.
+This repository is for my app development and the files we create.